Are you looking for things to do in Youngstown Ohio?

 Located in downtown Youngstown its purpose is to promote community.

-Have a family picnic.
-Enjoy summer festivals.
-And bring along your four-legged friends as the park is very pet friendly.
+Bring along your four-legged friends as the park is very pet-friendly.

 Sit Back and Relax At The Youngstown Foundation Amphitheatre